markkolich/kolich-spring/README.md

     #~> cd kolich-spring
     #~/kolich-spring> sbt
     ...
+    kolich-spring:0.0.3.1>

-You will see an SBT prompt once all dependencies are resolved and the project is loaded.
+You will see a `kolich-spring` SBT prompt once all dependencies are resolved and the project is loaded.

-Run `package` to compile and package the JAR via SBT.
+In SBT, run `package` to compile and package the JAR.

     kolich-spring:0.0.3.1> package
     [info] Compiling 17 Java sources to ~/kolich-spring/target/classes...